Interview with Adam Cole

 What are the main courses and projects you've implemented during your time as Co-Director?

-In addition to a lot of piano and voice instruction, we also have guitar instruction and string instruction, and we've also been working hard with homeschool groups in the neighborhood especially for elementary and middle school children.
-To provide things like stem workshops, Lego building engineering, magic instruction, anything we can think of that would excite the neighborhood and get them coming to what we're doing.
+In addition to a lot of piano and voice instruction, we also have guitar instruction and string instruction.
+We've also been working hard with homeschool groups in the neighbourhood, especially for elementary and middle school children.
+We provide things like STEM workshops, Lego building, engineering, magic instruction, anything we can think of that would excite the neighbourhood and get them coming along to what we're doing.

 What's the most rewarding aspect of your work with the Grant Park Academy of the Arts?

-Of course, it's very rewarding being the co-director.
-Watching the business grow and having something to do with that.
-But, I have to admit my favorite thing to do is teaching my students.
-Children is great, especially the children that have some kind of challenge in their life and teaching them how to play the piano or write songs helps them to overcome that.
-That's extremely exciting!
-And, my favorite thing to do which I don't get to do very much is, teach adults, because adults are always under the impression that they're done and that they can't do it, there's nothing left for them and a lot of times when they come in and take lessons from me, they find out that things are just beginning and that they're actually quite capable of learning the piano or learning to write songs.
-It's a whole lot of fun!
+Of course, it's very rewarding being the co-director and watching the business grow and having something to do with that.
+But, I have to admit my favourite thing to do is teaching my students.
+Children are great, especially the children that have some kind of challenge in their life and teaching them how to play the piano or write songs helps them to overcome that.
+That's extremely exciting.
+My favourite thing to do which I don't get to do very much is teaching adults because adults are always under the impression that they're done and that they can't do it, there's nothing left for them.
+A lot of times when they come in and take lessons from me, they find out that things are just beginning and that they're actually quite capable of learning the piano or learning to write songs.
+It's a whole lot of fun.

 How has writing for publications like Reader's Digest expanded your audience and grown your fan base?

-Well, we have a deeper mission at the Grant Park Academy of the Arts and that deeper mission is arts advocacy.
+We have a deeper mission at the Grant Park Academy of the Arts and that deeper mission is arts advocacy.
 We want people to understand that we're not teaching people how to be musicians.
-We're teaching them how to think like musicians, and musicians think like mathematicians, and they think like scientists and successful musicians or successful people.
-So when I publish in periodicals like Reader's Digest or I'm featured in something like psychology today, it just brings attention to our school, and it brings attention to our message so that other schools in the area or even in the country or the world that are trying to present the same sort of thing feel like they have an advocate and an ally.
+We're teaching them how to think like musicians, and musicians think like mathematicians, and they think like scientists and successful musicians are successful people.
+When I publish in periodicals like Reader's Digest or I'm featured in something like Psychology Today, it brings attention to our school, and it brings attention to our message, so that other schools in the area or even in the country or the world that are trying to present the same sort of thing, feel like they have an advocate and an ally.